 However, it may seem somewhat complicated by the fact that the various synthetic resins are sometimes sold under very different names.
 Therefore, it can also be somewhat difficult to distinguish casting resins suitable for certain applications from other epoxy resins without confusion.

-However, we have a helpful tip at this point: epoxy resins optimised for coatings are often sold as topcoats, laminating resins or gelcoats with regard to possible applications.
-With our advice we would like to protect you from making a bad buy, because otherwise you could end up with a really expensive purchase.
+However, we have a helpful tip at this point: epoxy resins optimized for coatings are often sold as topcoats, laminating resins or gelcoats with regard to possible applications.
+With our advice, we would like to protect you from making a bad buy, because otherwise, you could end up with a really expensive purchase.
 Especially if the wrong resin is used, which wastes not only time but also possibly various materials.